holyjak/img-mg/README.md

 # Roadmap

+- [x] Display all images in a folder in a grid of thumbnails (of customizable size)
+  - [ ] Performance: Don't waste time rendering what is off viewport
+  - [ ] Scrollbar
+  - [ ] Pre-render more images as the user is scrolling (start w/ an empty frame / loading icon - eg. `@refresh`) & consider garbage collecting those off screen
-- [x] Display an image
+- [ ] Display an image
 - [ ] Make the image maximized wrt. screen size
-- [ ] Display all images in a folder in a grid of thumbnails (of customizable size)
 - [ ] View a selected image in max size
-  * Problem: Iced does not support multiple windows iced-rs/iced#27 (as does not winit on mac or windows) => would need multiple processes => memory sharing :'(
 - [ ] View multiple images, for visual comparison (and selection)
-- [ ] Operations: Create sub-folder; rm, mv, rename image
+- [ ] Operations: Create sub-folder; rm, mv, rename image, rotate
   - [ ] Persistent selection of multiple images + batch operations